Abbey has kept rats for years and enjoys sharing the insights she's gathered as a pet-parent with others.

-When you first bring home a pet rat, it is not unusual for your furry friend to hide for the first couple days.
+When you first bring home a pet rat, it is not unusual for your furry friend to hide for the first couple of days.
 Remember, they have just been moved from their home in the pet store to an unfamiliar place.
 It may take them a week or more to warm up to you.
-Here are some things you can do to make your rattie friend feel more comfortable.
+Here are some things you can do to make your rat friend feel more comfortable.

-Make sure you give the little guy lots of treats, as this well help them realize you mean no harm.
+Make sure you give the little guy lots of treats, as this will help them realize you mean no harm.
 Always have your rat take the treat out of your hands.
-NEVER feed a rat through the cage, as this will cause them to beginning snapping at anything that enters the cage.
+NEVER feed a rat through the cage, as this will cause them to begin snapping at anything that enters the cage.
 Remember, don't try and force your rats to do something.
-If you rats still seems shy about taking food from you, leave them alone and try again the next day.
+If your rat still seems shy about taking food from you, leave them alone and try again the next day.

 Once your rats are comfortable taking food out of your hand, offer food from your fingers.
 Once they get that down, hold the food outside of the cage door to try and get them to venture out of their cage to get the treat.

-Once your rats are comfortable with you holding them, take some time everyday to grow the bond between you and your furry companions.
+Once your rats are comfortable with you holding them, take some time every day to grow the bond between you and your furry companions.
 If you have more than one rat, be sure to bond with each rat one-on-one, as well as bonding with them as a pair or group.
 Once your rats become comfortable with you, they will become almost like a cat.
 They love cuddling and hanging out, especially on your shoulder.

 Like all pets, rats love to play.
 There are many different activities that you can do with your rats that will help you bond with them further.